What PIMCO Has Done In Terms Of Leverage For Its Taxable Funds

 The basic takeaway is not how much borrowing has gone down but really the effect on net investment income is what we care about.

 NAVs remain down and are going to take a long time to recover.
-But in the meantime investors can reinvest distributions at these high yield levels and compound their income.
+But, in the meantime, investors can reinvest distributions at these high-yield levels and compound their income.

 The next UNII report from PIMCO will hold a lot of key information that we would need to make further determinations.
 For now, we recommend holding and/or adding to PKO and PDI on weakness.

-In Part I of this two-part report, titled "What To Make of The NAVs Of The PIMCO Twins" we took a hard look at the NAV performance of PIMCO Dynamic Income (PDI) and PIMCO Dynamic Credit and Mortgage (PCI) and what was driving it.
+In Part I of this two-part report, titled "What To Make of The NAVs Of The PIMCO Twins", we took a hard look at the NAV performance of PIMCO Dynamic Income (NYSE:PDI) and PIMCO Dynamic Credit and Mortgage (NYSE:PCI) and what was driving it.

 In this report, we will quickly look at what the funds have done - along with some of the other taxable PIMCO closed-end funds - and the ramifications of it all.
 There are some potential trades to be made for the tactical investor.

-This is a bit complex and dense but I'll try to keep it as simple as possible and cover at a higher level as much as I can.
+This is a bit complex and dense, but I'll try to keep it as simple as possible and cover at a higher level as much as I can.

 Key Points

-- PCI deleveraged the most but it's unlikely to effect the distribution nor the NAV upside in a material way.
+- PCI deleveraged the most, but it's unlikely to affect the distribution nor the NAV upside in a material way.

 - The forced selling was most likely very short-term paper that yielded very little and not all that material.

-- The reduction in borrowing by PCM and PCI compared to increases for PDI and PKO favor the latter two over the former.
+- The reduction in borrowing by PCM and PCI compared to increases for PDI and PIMCO Income Opportunity Fund (NYSE:PKO) favors the latter two over the former.

 - Lower borrowing costs and bonds swaps likely offset any negative effect from the deleveraging.